ricko2001/RootsMagic_Database_Design/README.md

 * An Open Questions section which makes uncertainty more obvious.
 * A DONE marker with a level number. starting at 1 and increasing, here to help order what needs to be fixed next.

+Some more general topics are included in this root folder, alongside this ReadMe file..

+Also- a disclaimer- I have not investigated the RootsMagic "LDS Options".

 ## File format